 There are a lot of people out there that think that Aromatherapy is literally just about good smelling perfumes, massages, and maybe even some kind of magick.
 While there is some truth to that, it goes much deeper than that.
 If you are new to aromatherapy, you are likely wondering just how smelling something like lavender essential oil can help calm a cough or help kill an infection of the chest.
 You might be wondering just how smelling an essential oil can reduce stress or help you sleep better at night.
 You're not the only one!
 This is a common question and the answer starts with how essential oils enter your body.

-There are three different ways that essential oils enter your body
+3 different ways that essential oils enter your body

 Aromatherapy has a very wide scope description to it that doesn't necessarily cover what essential oils are capable of, in its name alone.
 While it sounds as if it's just about pretty aromas, it goes far deeper than that.
 Essential oils are able to work in many different ways to help the body, but there are three main ways that they can enter your body: